0x7FFFFFFFFFFFFFFF/snippetcreator/README.md

 # SnippetCreator - VS Code Extension

+## Words From The Author

+**Terry Yang**

+I created this extension to address my own needs for efficient code snippet creation and text manipulation.
+As both the developer and a daily user of this tool, I can personally guarantee its **safety** and **reliability**.
+Every feature has been thoroughly tested in my own workflow, ensuring that SnippetCreator delivers a seamless and secure editing experience.

+If you have questions, feedback, or feature requests, feel free to reach out through the [GitHub repository](https://github.com/0x7FFFFFFFFFFFFFFF/snippetcreator).

+*"Build tools you'd trust to use yourself."*

 ## Overview

 SnippetCreator started as a simple tool to create code snippets in separate files, but has evolved into a powerful text manipulation toolkit.
 While the name remains "SnippetCreator," it now offers a diverse set of features to enhance your editing workflow in Visual Studio Code.